renovatebot/renovate/docs/usage/configuration-options.md

     `matchPackageNames` now supports pattern matching and should be used instead.
     Use of `matchPackagePatterns` is now deprecated and will be migrated in future.

-Use this field if you want to have one or more package names patterns in your package rule.

 ### matchPackagePrefixes

 <!-- prettier-ignore -->